linode/apl-docs/docs/for-devs/get-started/lab-10.md

 ![kubecfg](../../img/argo-team-repo.png)

-To show the power of ArgoCD, let's add a manifest to the repo and see what happens.
+To show the power of Argo CD, let's add a manifest to the repo and see what happens.

 - Create a new file in the repo called `deploy-nginx.yaml`
 - Add the following contents to the file: